 Here are some popular myths:

-If you have been charged with a DUI, even after sucking on a roll of pennies or holding your breath, you may want to explore your legal options.
-A DUI conviction will result in license suspension, fines, and other sanctions.
-In order to get the best possible outcome at (or before) trial, get a free evaluation of your DUI case from an experienced attorney today.
+If you've been charged with a DUI, even after sucking on a roll of pennies or holding your breath, you may want to explore your legal options.
+After all, a DUI conviction will result in license suspension, fines, and other sanctions.
+In order to get the best possible outcome at (or before) trial, it's a good idea to contact a DUI attorney near you today.